 The Commutative property

-of addition states that altering the arrangement of two Numbers
+of multiplication states that altering the arrangement of two Numbers

-that are added does not make any modification in the final result i.e, we can sum up numbers in any order but it does not affect the final result.
+that are multiplied does not make any modification in the final result i.e, we can multiply numbers in any order but it does not affect the final result.

 The Commutative Property

-of addition can be explained by some real life applications:
+of multiplication can be explained by some real life applications:

 We observe that in both the cases we get the same result.
 Thus they have same amount of money.

-This property of addition is called commutative property of addition.
-According to the commutative property of addition, the sum of any two given numbers remain same, even if we change the order of their existence.
-So, a + b = b + a, where a and b are any numbers.
+This property of multiplication is called commutative property of multiplication.
+According to the commutative property of multiplication, the product of any two given numbers remain same, even if we change the order of their existence.
+So, a * b = b * a, where a and b are any numbers.